Re: 90-Day IRP Immediate Driving Prohibition (Client 2303)

 HELD: NOT GUILTY

 It is reasonably possible that the explanation provided by the accused is truthful and in this circumstance it raises as reasonable doubt about whether she was impaired by alcohol.
-Refusal charge withdrawn on pre-trial challenge by defence counsel.
+Refusal charge withdrawn on pre-trial challenge by defense counsel.

-Re: Impaired Driving / Over 80 mg (Client 671)
+Re: Impaired Driving / Over 80 mg (Client 1671)

 Client charged with impaired driving and driving with a blood/alcohol concentration over 80 mgs.